Marilyn Monroe’s Los Angeles

 815 North El Centro Ave, Los Angeles

-The orphanage where young Norma Jean lived from 1935 to 1937 is no longer a residential care facility, but the building where she spent part of her childhood remains.
+The orphanage (it was the first one in LA) where young Norma Jean lived from 1935 to 1937 is no longer a residential care facility, but the building where she spent part of her childhood remains.
 Her room had a window facing the water tower of RKO Studios (now Paramount Studios) where she would eventually become the star of the show.

 Hollywood Roosevelt Hotel